nanipy/js.py/README.md

 console.log(nums);
 ```

-As seen above, only minor changes are required the the code for it to function in Python.
+As seen above, only minor changes are required for the code for it to function in Python.

 ## Is it pythonic?
 No. Not at all.
 But who cares?
 It works and it's for fun!